 Much of what has been done in the last 12 months has been a consolidation of past initiatives.
 Building on the outcomes of prior Strategic Plans it is pleasing that much has been achieved in the last 12 months with key outcomes including:

 - Our Facebook page continues to capture a lot of people to whom events and activities in the Wollombi Valley are being marketed.
 This page is fast becoming the place for ‘Friends of Wollombi’.
 In June 2013 our second Facebook competition resulted in fans increasing from 1,071 at the start of campaign to 2,005 and fans now exceed 2,030.
+We ran another competition in 2014, and now fave over 3,000 Facebook fans.
 Only the former Hunter Valley Wine Country Tourism has more Facebook fans in the Hunter area.

 - A very disciplined budgeting process was managed, with the objective of increasing membership and hence fee revenue; and the retention of a targeted minimum cash balance of $2,000.
 The available cash spend is governed by the Strategic Plan and prioritised to maximise ‘’bang for buck’’ for each initiative undertaken so as to optimise the promotion of Wollombi Valley.